jackyyf/MineGate-Go/README.md

 # MineGate-Go ![Travis CI build status](https://travis-ci.org/jackyyf/MineGate-Go.svg)

-  Minegate is a tool that focused on providing the missing virtual host functionality, which is supported by the protocol.
+  Minegate is reverse proxy for minecraft, focused on providing the missing virtual host functionality, which is supported by the protocol.

 ## Usage